wizardamigos/organization/CONTENT/visionandvalues.markdown

 ## Open Organisation & Transparency
   * Our processes, finances and organization are completely transparent.
-  * Curriculum is not fix and is dynamically co-created by participants.
   * We develop support networks for changemakers to go on and create open incubators elsewhere using our model.
   * Please get in touch.
 Let us know what are your thoughts on our values.
 Ask us what was unclear.
 Debate.
 We are happy to help you with more information.